tchoi8/handmadecomputer/Avant.md

 This posting is for Sam and Paul who I'm working with for a piece to be published at Avant.org soon.

+#Overview

+- Multimedia introduction to Handmade computer piece on Avant.org.
+- Readers scroll down to view the piece, few elements react to mouse click, mouse drag and etc.
+- Media contents include plain text, drawing (jpg, gif), video (quicktime file or vimeo link), photograph (jpg).
+- Viewing/reading time- 10 minutes or less, although they may connect to other resources with more material.
+- General feeling of the piece is playful and friendly and yet critical in core points.
+- It will be an online introduction to the conceptual art project of Handmade computer.
+Installation view at the National Museum of Contemporary Art, South Korea.

 ![](https://farm1.staticflickr.com/544/18468672656_c7fd8faa88_z.jpg)

 The diagram installation.